MicrosoftDocs/azure-devops-docs/docs/pipelines/ecosystems/javascript.md

 ::: moniker range=">= tfs-2018"

-If your builds occasionally fail because of connection issues when you restore packages from the npm registry, you can use Azure Artifacts in conjunction with [upstream sources](../../artifacts/concepts/upstream-sources.md), and cache the packages.
+If your builds occasionally fail because of connection issues when you restore packages from the npm registry, you can use Azure Artifacts with [upstream sources](../../artifacts/concepts/upstream-sources.md), and cache the packages.
 The credentials of the pipeline automatically get used when you connect to Azure Artifacts.
 These credentials are typically derived from the **Project Collection Build Service** account.